GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 #### Granting Database Permissions to IAM Service Account Instance User
 For the service to run smoothly it needs the IAM service account database user to be granted several permissions on all Cloud SQL instances that the user was added to above.
 This allows for the service to read usernames of other database users and GRANT/REVOKE the group role(s) appropriately.

-Connect to all Cloud SQL instances in question with the **root** user or as another users with appropriate permissions for the following commands.
-Connecting to the Cloud SQL instance can be done many different ways. ([Cloud Shell](https://cloud.google.com/sql/docs/mysql/quickstart#connect), [Cloud SQL Connector](https://cloud.google.com/sql/docs/mysql/connect-connectors#python), [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy), [Private IP Proxy](https://cloud.google.com/sql/docs/mysql/quickstart-private-ip), etc)
+Connect to all Cloud SQL instances in question with the **root** user or as another user with appropriate permissions for the following commands.

+Connecting to a Cloud SQL instance can be done many different ways. ([Cloud Shell](https://cloud.google.com/sql/docs/mysql/quickstart#connect), [Cloud SQL Connector](https://cloud.google.com/sql/docs/mysql/connect-connectors#python), [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy), [Private IP Proxy](https://cloud.google.com/sql/docs/mysql/quickstart-private-ip), etc)

  Below is an example `gcloud` command to connect to a Cloud SQL instance as `root` user through [Cloud Shell](https://cloud.google.com/sql/docs/mysql/quickstart#connect).